 Which Programs at PCC need to be concerned with Technical Skill Assessments?

-Our CTE programs are "rolling into" Programs of Study as the HS programs apply for POS status with the state and are required to identify the college programs with which they collaborate.
-For the college programs, the requirement is active collaboration with HS programs, and conversion of the reporting of technical skill from GPA to the TSA's.
+Our CTE programs are "rolling into" Programs of Study as the high school (HS) programs apply for POS status with the state and are required to identify the college programs with which they collaborate.
+For the college programs, the requirement is active collaboration with HS programs, and conversion of the reporting of technical skill from GPA to the TSAs.

-For each program, it is generally only the main AAS degree that will need to report TSA's (for a few CTE programs, more than one AAS is identified as part of a POS, and each will need to report TSA's).
-See List of PCC Degrees for TSA's.
-Programs that do not choose to be involved in Programs of Study are not required to develop TSA's, but also are not eligible for Perkins funding.
+For each program, it is generally only the main AAS degree that will need to report TSAs (for a few CTE programs, more than one AAS is identified as part of a POS, and each will need to report TSAs).
+See List of PCC Degrees for TSAs.
+Programs that do not choose to be involved in Programs of Study are not required to develop TSAs, but also are not eligible for Perkins funding or support.

-- TSA's are reported for each student completer (by G#); program assessments can be aggregated.
+- TSAs are reported for each student completer (by G#); program assessments must not include any student identifiers and can be aggregated.

 Resources for reporting TSA data and general reporting information.

-This is brief tutorial of how to use the Xcell data sheet listed below.
+This is brief tutorial of how to use the Excel data sheet listed below.

-This document if for technical skill assessment types (OCCURS).
+This document is for Technical Skill Assessment types (OCCURS).

-You can use this XCell sheet for recording and submitting you data.
+You can use this Excel sheet for recording and submitting you data.

-All available TSA data is due to Sue Atkin in institutional effectiveness no later than July 30, 2012.
-However if you wait until the last minute and there's an issue with your data, she will not have time to return to you to fix any issues.
+All available TSA data is due to Sue Atkin in Institutional Effectiveness no later than July 31, 2014.
+However, if you wait until the last minute and there's an issue with your data, she will not have time to return it to you to fix any issues.
 If this is the case, your data most likely will not make the submission deadline.
-You are encourage to have data submitted in early to mid-June, 2012.
+You are encouraged to submit data early-to-mid-June, 2014.